The Vertical Logic of Hamiltonian Methods (Part 1): Why ``Hamiltonian'' Notions, not ``Lagrangian''?

 In the conventional lore Newtonian physics is based on axioms that provide some substantial knowledge about the physical world, namely that force and acceleration are related by $F=m\cdot a$.
-This is however not a fact about nature (as general relativity has shown), it is not even a counter-factual assertion about nature: in the first place it is a definition and a distinction.
+This equation however represents not a fact about nature (as general relativity has shown), it is not even a counter-factual assertion about nature: in the first place it is a definition and a distinction.
 It is a definition of what the theory is about.
-Even if Newton's definitions are circular, as occasionally suspected, they nonetheless provide an account of the conceptional framework to be used.
+Even if Newton's definitions would be circular, as occasionally suspected~\cite{Leech}, they nonetheless provide an account of the conceptional framework to be used.
 It is a distinction between quantities that are contingent (initial position and velocity) and those that require (and allow for) explanation, namely acceleration.
-And in some sense Newton's theory already contains a core element of Hamiltonian mechanics: The initial state of a physical object is specified by pairs of values for each coordinate, namely by coordinate position and -velocity.
-This indirect insight is, of course, closely related to the notion of phase space in Hamiltonian mechanics\footnote{It is not our intention to question the value of Newton's (or Heisenberg's) work or to violate the feelings of those who desire to celebrate the glory of the giants.
+As Poincare argued, in many ways Newton's theory contains core elements of Hamiltonian mechanics: The initial state of a physical object is specified by pairs of values for each coordinate, namely by coordinate position and -velocity.
+This indirect insight is closely related to the notion of phase space in Hamiltonian mechanics\footnote{It is not our intention to question the value of Newton's (or Heisenberg's) work or to violate the feelings of those who desire to celebrate the achivements of these giants.
 But beyond legitimate hero worship, students should not be mislead to confuse a modern understanding of classical physics with point particles and Newtonian ``common sense''.}.
+Classicality can be defined without Newton's axioms and then it leads, as we have shown, directly to the pinnacle of modern physics, namely to Dirac's incredible spinor theory.